Top Company FAQ

 The Top Companies for Women Technologists Award Winner is the company with the highest Total score for each technical workforce size category.

-Top Companies Leaders are the top 25th percentile of each technical workforce size.
-Top Companies Participants include all companies that participated in this year’s program.
+Top Companies Leaders are the top 25th percentile scores of each technical workforce size.
+Top Companies Participants include all companies that participated in this year’s program that met the minimum submission requirements.